The Trans Woman Voice Questionnaire (TWVQ)

 Dr Georgia Dacakis and Shelagh Davies

-The TWVQ is a self-evaluation questionnaire designed for use with women who were assigned male at birth and who identify and live full time as their authentic female gender.
+The TWVQ is a self report questionnaire designed for use with women who were assigned male at birth and who identify and live full time as their authentic female gender.
 Its purpose is to measure the women's experiences with their voices.
 The TWVQ is available for free download by speech-language pathologists/speech-language therapists, speech and voice researchers and trans women who wish to monitor or evaluate their own experiences with their voices.

 For psychometric evaluation of the TWVQ see: